-The highest study quality rating is reserved for randomized controlled trials (RCTs) and similar studies that randomly assigned subjects to the study's research groups.
-Studies using random assignment provide the strongest evidence that differences in the outcomes between the treatment and control groups can be attributed to the intervention.
+The highest study quality rating is reserved for randomized controlled trials and similar studies that randomly assigned subjects to their research groups.
+Studies using random assignment provide the strongest evidence that differences in the outcomes between the treatment and control groups can be attributed to the program.
 (Designs based on functionally random assignment, such as alternating based on last name, date of birth, or certain digits of an identification number, are also eligible for this highest rating.)